Eliminating the Threat of Malware from Removable Media

 The ODIX Kiosk is powered by ODI Security’s field-proven Content Disarm and Reconstruction (CDR) engine.
 This patented technology scans, disarms and rebuilds files into clean versions that can be safely introduced to any network.
 ODIX Kiosks remove both known and unknown malicious code from a wide range of file types using ODI CDR technology

 Files Sanitizing Station

-The cyber security Kiosk is a physical network station that sanitizes files on removable memory media including USB, CD, DVD or any other physical memory media.
+The cyber security Kiosk is a physical network station that sanitizes files on removable memory media including USB drives, thumb drives, CD, DVD or any other physical memory media.
 The solution is a dedicated proprietary ODI stand.
 This stand-alone solution is air gapped against cyber-attacks.

 The physical sanitizing system comes without a hard disk (HD), and the ODI operating system and software are from SATADOM.
 This feature completely neutralizes the ability to attack the position through the operating system or through ODI’s software.

 In addition, a Linux-based derivative of the UBUNTU operating system is used to create a less vulnerable environment with fewer weaknesses and better reinforcement capabilities.
 Additionally, the operating system is well encrypted.
 This solution has the highest resistance to attacks of any kind.

 The sensitization process (Odixing) is done on the malware scanning kiosk itself, isolating potential threats from the network.
 Only clean and safe files (the odixed files) are sent to the network via the management server.

 The management server allows for configuration and reporting.
 It performs several functions including:

 - Updates – Sends updates to the sanitizing core and to the five antivirus engines used in the Kiosk and distributes updates to the sanitizing server

 - User Profiles – Establishes user profiles for the sanitizing server and the physical sanitizing stand including: